nikitamandhan10/youtube-snowflake-dbt-pipeline/README.md

 ## Airflow Automation

-The pipeline can be automated using Airflow:
+The pipeline can be automated using Airflow DAGS:

 ```bash
 # Copy DAG to Airflow